California Demand Letter Requirements: What to Include Before Filing Small Claims

 2. They respond and want to negotiate.
 Also a win.
 If they're willing to talk, you might settle for a partial payment or a payment plan.
 Get any agreement in writing.

 3. They ignore it.
 Now you file in small claims court.
 But you're not starting from scratch.
-You have the demand letter, the proof of delivery, and documentation showing you tried to resolve it.
+You have the demand letter, the proof of delivery, and proof that you tried to resolve it.
 Judges notice that.

 Don't Overthink It

 You don't need a lawyer to send a demand letter in California.
 You don't need to spend hundreds of dollars.
-You just need to put your demand in writing, send it in a way that creates a paper trail, and give them a deadline.
+You just need to put your demand in writing.
+Send it in a way that creates a paper trail.
+Give them a deadline.

 If you want help getting one out fast, PettyLawsuit sends demand letters with certified mail tracking for $29.
-Over 2,500 people have used it, and about 70% get paid without ever going to court.
+Over 2,500 people have used it.
+About 70% get paid without ever going to court.

-But whether you use a service or write it yourself, the important thing is that you actually send it.
+But whether you use a service or write it yourself, the key is to actually send it.
 Don't let someone keep your money just because writing a letter feels like a hassle.
 It's not.
-And in California, it might be the only step you need to take.
+And in California, it might be the only step you need.